-Adherent platelets were classified into four morphological categories representing different stages of platelet adhesion and activation.23 Platelets that were rounded and without any protrusions, were classified as 'round'.
-Following initial adhesion, platelets begin to form protrusions to secure adhesion to the collagen fibrils, and these platelets were classified as 'filopodia'.
-Eventually, cytoskeletal remodelling allows actin fibres to fill between the filopodia, and platelets in this category were labelled as 'ruffled'; and finally, depending on the matrix surface, platelets spread forming the typical 'fried egg' appearance.
+activation[23].
+Platelets that were rounded and without any protrusions, were classified as 'round.'
+Following initial adhesion, platelets begin to form protrusions to secure adhesion to the collagen fibrils, and these platelets were classified as 'filopodia.'
+Eventually, cytoskeletal remodeling allows actin fibers to fill between the filopodia, and platelets in this category were labeled as 'ruffled'; and finally, depending on the matrix surface, platelets spread forming the typical 'fried egg' appearance.

-Following perfusion over the collagen peptides VWF-III and GFOGER a trend towards fewer Kv1.3^{-/-} platelets reaching the ruffled stage was observed, although this failed to reach significance (P =.0519; Figure 3A), and there was no difference in the percentage of platelets at each stage of platelet adhesion following perfusion over VWF-III and CRP-XL (Figure 3D).
-Interestingly, despite a similar number of platelets extending filopodia for the two genotypes, deletion of Kv1.3 resulted in a significant reduction in the number of filopodia (P =.0377) and also filopodia length (P =.003) for platelets adhered to VWF-III and GFOGER (Figure 3C).
+Following perfusion over the collagen peptides VWF-III and GFOGER a trend toward fewer Kv1.3^{-/-} platelets reaching the ruffled stage was observed, although this failed to reach significance (P = .0519; Figure 3A), and there was no difference in the percentage of platelets at each stage of platelet adhesion following perfusion over VWF-III and CRP-XL (Figure 3D).
+Interestingly, despite a similar number of platelets extending filopodia for the two genotypes, deletion of Kv1.3 resulted in a significant reduction in the number of filopodia (P = .0377) and also filopodia length (P = .003) for platelets adhered to VWF-III and GFOGER (Figure 3C).
 Representative images for platelets attached to VWF-III and GFOGER are shown in Figure 3B and for VWF-III and CRP-XL in Figure 3E.